AdmiralEmser/projects/LICENCSE.md

 © by AdmiralEmser 2020

 Plase mind that there could be other licenses for every single project.
 First check the project's files and paths therefore.
+All rights, which aren't listed here, are reserved.

 ### Folder /releases: